JetBrains/MPS-extensions/docs/extensions/editor/tables.md

 ### Supported parameters

 - **shared variables**: variables that can be accessed by the other parameters
-- **initialize**: a function that initialized the shared variables or other code
+- **initialize**: a function that initializes the shared variables or other code
 - **column count**: the number of columns to display
 - **row count**: the number of rows to display
 - **cell**: a function that creates the cell itself.
 Cells can be created automatically by providing a node or a string